-In September 2013, the panel issued its decisions with respect to the 15 states that did not enter into the Stipulated Partial Settlement and Award, finding that six states did not diligently enforce their MSA escrow statutes in 2003.
+In September 2013, the panel issued its decisions with respect to the 15 states as to which the Participating Manufacturers contested diligence but that did not enter into the Stipulated Partial Settlement and Award.
+The panel found that six of these states did not diligently enforce their MSA escrow statutes in 2003.
 As a result of this ruling Liggett recognized income of \$5,987 including interest, in the third quarter of 2013.
 All six of the states that were found to be non-diligent filed motions in state court seeking to vacate or reduce the amount of the arbitration award.
-In Pennsylvania, the trial court rejected the state's motion to vacate the award, but granted its motion to reduce the award.
+Before the MSA payments for 2013 were due, the Pennsylvania trial court rejected the state's motion to vacate the award, but granted its motion to reduce the award.
 As a result, in April 2014, Liggett received a credit in the amount of \$6,441 for the 2003 NPM Adjustment (as calculated by the independent auditor).
 Liggett subsequently reimbursed the six states 20% of that credit pursuant to the agreement discussed above, bringing its net recovery to \$5,152, which is approximately \$1,315 lower than the amount to which Liggett believes it is entitled.
 Subsequent to the April 15, 2014 MSA payment date, a state court in Missouri issued a ruling similar to the ruling in Pennsylvania.
 As such, Liggett's 2003 NPM Adjustment credit could be reduced by an additional \$521.
-In June 2014, Kentucky and Indiana agreed to settle the dispute.
+Subsequent to the April 15, 2014 MSA payment date, a state trial court in Maryland reached a different result from the Pennsylvania and Missouri trial courts, denying the state's motion to vacate the award and further denying its motion to reduce the amount of the award payable to Liggett.
+A New Mexico trial court has not yet acted on New Mexico's motion.
+In June 2014, Kentucky and Indiana agreed to settle the dispute and join the term sheet described above.
 As a result, Liggett recognized income of approximately \$1,400 in the second quarter of 2014.
-The Participating Manufacturers, including Liggett, appealed the Pennsylvania and Missouri decisions.
+The Participating Manufacturers, including Liggett, appealed the Pennsylvania and Missouri decisions, while Maryland appealed the Maryland trial court decision.
 In April 2015, the Pennsylvania decision was affirmed by the appellate court.
-The Participating Manufacturers are reviewing their options for further appeal.
-If Liggett is unsuccessful in its appeals or if other states are successful with respect to any such motions, the amount of the 2003 NPM Adjustment and any interest or earnings to which Liggett is entitled could be lower than the amounts described above and Liggett would be obligated to pay the difference.
+The Participating Manufacturers have asked the Pennsylvania Supreme Court to grant a discretionary appeal of that decision.
+If Liggett is unsuccessful in its appeals or if other states are successful with respect to any such appeals or motions, the amount of the 2003 NPM Adjustment and any interest or earnings to which Liggett is entitled could be lower than the amounts described above and Liggett would be obligated to pay the difference.

 Disputes over the NPM Adjustments for 2004-2014 remain to be arbitrated with the states that have not joined the settlement.
+Further adjustments could also be due to Liggett under the settlement with 24 states for 2013 forward.